<br>PV Paris savoir-faire manifesto

 2026 ANDAM FASHION INNOVATION AWARD

-Since 2017, ANDAM (National Association for the Development of Fashion Arts) has presented its Innovation Prize, a prestigious award whose jury notably includes Béatrice Hugues, Fashion Product Manager at Première Vision.
+Since 2017, ANDAM (National Association for the Development of Fashion Arts) has presented its Fashion Innovation Prize, a prestigious award whose jury notably includes Béatrice Hugues, Fashion Product Manager at Première Vision.
 Conceived as a powerful catalyst for transformation, the prize supports French and international startups shaping the future of fashion through projects developed in France.
-By championing breakthrough technologies, from biotechnology and next-generation materials to production optimization, distribution innovation, and circular economy solutions, ANDAM encourages the emergence of a creative industry capable of continuous reinvention.
-Its mission is clear: to accelerate concrete innovations that contribute to a more sustainable fashion ecosystem, respectful of both people and the environment.
+By championing breakthrough innovations—from biotech and new materials to production optimization, distribution and circularity—ANDAM supports a creative industry in constant reinvention.
+Its ambition is clear: to accelerate concrete solutions that contribute to a more sustainable fashion ecosystem, with equal consideration for people and the planet.

-This season, Première Vision Paris will welcome Alphalyr, recipient of the Innovation Prize, Pili, winner of the Special Prize, as well as the finalists of the 2026 edition, within a dedicated area located in the Smart Creation universe.
-The selected startups, Awen, Biofluff, Fiberly, H&B Materials, Oriane, Prolong, Recyc Leather, Renature, The 8 Impact, and Yoona.ai, will also take part in a series of pitch sessions on the adjacent stage throughout Tuesday 1 September, offering visitors direct insight into the innovations shaping the future of the industry.
+This season, PV Paris welcomes Alphalyr, winner of the ANDAM Innovation Prize, Pili, recipient of the Special Prize, and the 2026 finalists to a dedicated area within Smart Creation.
+On 1 September, Awen, Biofluff, Fiberly, H&B Materials, Oriane, Prolong, Recyc Leather, Renature, The 8 Impact and Yoona.ai will take the pitch stage to showcase the innovations, technologies and new approaches shaping the future of fashion.

 Desktop alt textMobile alt text

-Read Thibaut Ledunois' insights in our 14th episode of Visions
+Read Léa Gossein's insights in our 16th episode of Visions

 Desktop alt textMobile alt text